TimAnthonyAlexander/demo-anticheat/README.md

 #### Headshot Percentage
 Tracks kills and headshot kills for each player, calculating the percentage of kills that were headshots.

+#### Cheat Detection
+Analyzes various statistical indicators to estimate the likelihood a player is cheating.
+Current factors include:

+- Headshot percentage weighted by kill count (higher kills with high HS% is more suspicious)
+- Unusual weapon usage patterns (very low or very high knife usage)

+The detection system uses a weighted scoring model that will be expanded as more statistics are added.

 ## Extending With New Statistics